CentreSecuriteIA/textbook/docs/Chapters/2 - Risks Landscape/2-02-risk-aggravators.md

 # 2.2 Risk Aggravators
-!!! note "This section is approximately a 14 minute read."
+!!! note "Reading Time: 14 minutes"

 Before diving into the specific scenarios for the risk categories outlined in the previous sections, we cover some underlying common qualities of AI, or the economic space surrounding AI that serve to increase risk.